dlccyes/CollegeNotes/docs/UIUCNotes/CS 411 Database Systems.md

 ### attributes

 - represented by ovals
+- an entity has one or more attributes
-- each entity may have a few attributes
+- a relationship has zero ore more attributes

 ### relationships